 Pandora, also known as Pandora Radio is a music streaming and automated music recommendation service.
 The service plays musical selections of a certain genre based on the user's artist selection.
 Listeners can create their own stations, or tune into pre-made genre stations, other users' stations.
 Each track played can be responded to with favorable (thumbs up) or unfavorable (thumbs down) buttons, which determine if it should be played, and how much should similarly classified songs be played in the station.
 Pandora provides two plans to enjoy services, a free subscription with advertisements and a $54.89 USD/year or $4.99 USD/month subscription without ads.

 Deezer is a web-based music streaming service.
-Form Wikipedia, Deezer currently has 40 million licensed tracks in its library, over 30,000 radio channels, 16 million monthly active users, and 5 million paid subscribers as of 6 November 2013.
-There are three ways to stream Deezer music, the Free plan allow users to enjoy unlimited music on computer and tablet, but it is supported with advertisements, only has six skips per hour and no scrubbing; the Premium+ plan provides higher-quality music without ads, and users paying $9.99 monthly gains access to downloadable applications for computers, as well as Android, BlackBerry, and iOS mobile devices; the Elite plan, costing $14.99 monthly, users will get CD quality music, but compare with the Premium, the TV, HiFi, Car and Google Chromecast support are unavailable.
+Form Wikipedia, Deezer currently has 90 million licensed tracks in its library, over 30,000 radio channels, 16 million monthly active users, and 7 million paid subscribers as of of January 2021.
+There are three ways to stream Deezer music, the Free plan allows users to enjoy unlimited music on computer and tablet, but it is supported with advertisements, only has six skips per hour and no scrubbing; the Premium+ plan provides higher-quality music without ads, and users paying $9.99 monthly gains access to downloadable applications for computers, as well as Android, BlackBerry, and iOS mobile devices; the Elite plan, costing $14.99 monthly, users will get CD-quality music, but compare with the Premium, the TV, HiFi, Car, and Google Chromecast support are unavailable.

-It is well-know that Spotify is proprietary and encodes its music with digital rights management (DRM), which bring users with much inconvenience.
-Is there any way to break the restriction of DRM from Spotify music, so users can stream them freely?
+It is well-known that Spotify is proprietary and encodes its music with protection, which bring users with much inconvenience.
+Is there any way to break the restriction from Spotify music, so users can stream them freely?
 The answer is positive, there is a great Spotify Music Converter will help Mac users perfectly record Spotify music.
-NoteBurner Spotify Music Converter can convert all your Spotify music and playlists to plain MP3, AAC or WAV with keeping 100% original quality of Spotify music.
+NoteBurner Spotify Music Converter can convert all your Spotify music and playlists to MP3, AAC, FLAC, AIFF, WAV, or ALAC with keeping 100% original quality of Spotify music.
 Thus, you can enjoy Spotify music freely.